Skip to main content

 All reimbursable meals, milk, and snacks served to children enrolled in Head Start may be claimed at the free rate.
 Institutions and school food authorities (SFAs) may submit claims to claim all reimbursable meals, milk, and snacks served to Head Start enrollees that were not previously claimed at the free rate.
 All such reimbursable meals served on December 12, 2007, and beyond may be claimed.

-If you have any questions regarding this management bulletin, please request contact information for your Field Services Unit Child Nutrition Consultant at 916-445-0850 or 800-952-5609, or you may contact your School Nutrition Programs (SNP) specialist.
-You may find a list of contact information for your SNP specialist in the Download Forms section of the Child Nutrition Information and Payment System (CNIPS).
+If you have any questions regarding this management bulletin, please request contact information for your Field Services Unit Child Nutrition Consultant at 916-445-0850 or 800-952-5609.
+[Note: The preceding contact information is no longer valid.
+You can contact your School Nutrition Programs (SNP) specialist.]
+You may find a list of contact information for your SNP specialist in the Download Forms section of the Child Nutrition Information and Payment System (CNIPS), Form ID Caseload.

 Questions: Nutrition Services Division | 800-952-5609